Oceania: Characteristics

 Definitions of Oceania vary.
 The broadest definition encompasses the islands between mainland Asia and the Americas.
-The island nation of Australia is the only piece of land in the area which is large enough to typically be considered a continent.
+The island nation of Australia is the only piece of land in the area which is large enough to typically be considered a continent, as Zealandia is usually considered a micro-continent.
 The culture of the people who lived on these islands was often distinct from that of Asia and pre-Columbian America.
 Before Europeans arrived in the area, the sea shielded Australia and south central Pacific islands from cultural influences that spread through large continental landmasses and adjacent islands.
 The islands of the Malay Archipelago, north of Australia, mainly lie on the continental shelf of Asia, and their inhabitants had more exposure to mainland Asian culture as a result of this closer proximity.